Modulational instability of periodic standing waves in the derivative NLS equation: Introduction

-whereas the periodic waves are spectrally (and modulationally) unstable for every other parameter choices.
-Moreover, we show that a narrow region in the parameter space for the stable periodic waves satisfying (\ref{stab-wave}) is surrounded by a wider region, where the periodic waves are unstable.
+Periodic standing waves for every other choices in the parameter space are spectrally (and modulationally) unstable.

+Our results are only applicable to the periodic standing waves.
+The solitary waves of the form (\ref{soliton}) exist only if $4 \omega > \nu^2$, where they are stable.
+Spectral bands of the Floquet spectrum for the periodic standing waves outside the real and imaginary axis shrink to the quadruplet of complex eigenvalues as the period $L$ becomes infinite.
+As a result, the spectrally unstable periodic waves converge to the spectrally (and orbitally) stable solitary waves, very similarly to the NLS equation, where periodic standing waves are spectrally unstable \cite{DS} and the solitary waves are spectrally (and orbitally) stable \cite{Weinstein}.

 The paper is organized as follows.
 Properties of eigenvalues of the KN spectral problem are reviewed in Section \ref{sec:1}.
-Section \ref{sec:2} describes the algebraic method with two eigenvalues which results in the stationary DNLS equation.
-Eight roots of the algebraic method characterize parameters of the stationary DNLS equation and coincide with the eigenvalues of the KN spectral problem.
+Section \ref{sec:2} describes the algebraic method with two eigenvalues.
+Eight roots of the polynomial $P(\lambda)$ characterize parameters of the periodic standing waves and coincide with the eigenvalues of the KN spectral problem.
 The connection between the eight eigenvalues, the Floquet spectrum, and the stability spectrum is described in Section \ref{sec:7}.
-Section \ref{sec:3} describes all possible periodic standing waves and relates them to the location of eight roots of the algebraic method.
-Numerical results on the Floquet and stability spectra are given in Section \ref{sec:4} for the particular family of the periodic standing waves.
+Section \ref{sec:3} describes all possible periodic standing waves and relates them to the location of eight roots of the polynomial $P(\lambda)$.
+Numerical results on the Floquet spectrum in the KN spectral problem and the spectral stability problem are given in Section \ref{sec:4} for the physically relevant family of the periodic standing waves.
 The paper is concluded with Section \ref{sec:5} where we describe open directions of this study.